BaileyAndrew/antGLasso-Implementation/README.md

 Note that I do not currently implement the nonparanormal sceptic layer, although I will add that at some point so that I can test this on actual count data!

+# Observations

+I'm still making some performance improvements so I have not focused too much on actually using it.
+However, I have noticed that, for a precision matrix density of 10%, the algorithm gets better the larger the precision matrix.

+Also, if you have a small number of samples, it seems the algorithm takes much longer to converge.

 # Performance

 My computer: